sagemathinc/cocalc-docker/README.md

   docker run --name=cocalc -d -v ~/cocalc:/projects -v "/etc/timezone:/etc/timezone" -v "/etc/localtime:/etc/localtime" -p 443:443 sagemathinc/cocalc-v2
   ```

+- Here's a new [Step-by-Step Guide to Setting up Cocalc-Docker on a Custom Domain with a valid SSL Certificate](https://github.com/sagemathinc/cocalc-docker/discussions/200) in case you want to go beyond just running something locally on your laptop, and want to provide an integrated solution for your community.

 The above command will first download the image, then start CoCalc, storing your data in the directory `~/cocalc` on your computer.
 If you want to store your worksheets and edit history elsewhere, change `~/cocalc` to something else.
 Once your local CoCalc is running, open your web browser to https://localhost.
 (If you are using Microsoft Windows, instead open https://host.docker.internal/.)

 The docker container is called `cocalc` and you can refer to the container and use commands like: